 The UK’s most stunning National Park, which has recently been hailed as the World Heritage Site, is the favourite weekend destination for young active people and families.
 Being home for the England’s highest mountain and deepest lake, this place is radiating primordial beauty in any season of the year.
 Autumn is a special season here painting the woods in unspeakably vivid colours.
+(Here is a list of the best Lake District instagram spots.)
 But as in autumn the weather is very unpredictable and this area usually gets more precipitations, you should plan your car trip more carefully and find out the weather forecast.

 What will the weather be like when you arrive and what to pack?